mapbender/mapbender-documentation/en/functions/search/search_router.rst

 Comparison Mode
 ---------------

-For every field a comparison mode can be set, which should be used by the engine when the query is send.
+For every field a comparison mode can be set, which should be used by the engine when the query is sent.
 The SQL search engine has the following modes:

 * **exact:** exact comparison (key = val)
 * **iexact:** comparison ignoring cases (case-insensitive)